 - I put the large bowl on the kitchen scale, re-set the indicated weight to zero with the "tare weight" function (standard on all electronic kitchen scales), and re-zero each time before I add the next ingredient.

-- Whisk the flour until all the clumps are gone and all ingredients are well mixed, then install the bowl in the kitchen machine.
+- Whisk the flour until all the clumps are gone and all ingredients are well mixed

 - Whisking is much faster than using a sifter and also much easier to clean!

-- Add the seeds, grains (incl. the boiled oats), and salt to the flour and mix well with a large fork or the wire whisk.
+- Add the seeds, grains (incl. the boiled oats), and salt to the flour.
+Then mix well with a large fork or the wire whisk and install the bowl in the kitchen machine.

 - Drizzle the sesame oil over the mix.

-- Measure 550 ml (2 cups + 5 tablespoons) of lukewarm water, put in the medium size bowl and add the vinegar.
+- Measure 560 ml (2 + 1/2 cups) of lukewarm water, put in the medium size bowl and add the vinegar.

-- The remaining 75 ml (5 tablespoons) of lukewarm water will be added if necessary, one tablespoon at a time.
+- The remaining 120 ml (1/2 cup) of lukewarm water will be added if necessary, one tablespoon at a time.

 - Quickly pour the water-vinegar mix onto the flour, in the middle of the large bowl, and fully mix all ingredients with the dough hook for 3 minutes, initially on low speed (speed level 2 of 5).